wookiee/cocoa-programming-for-osx-5e/README.md

-# Cocoa Programming for OS X, 5th Edition
+# Cocoa Programming for macOS, 5th Edition

-This branch contains solutions and the companion guide for Swift 2.0.
+This branch contains solutions for Swift 5.0 and the companion guide for Swift 2.0.
 If you are using Swift 1.2, see [the swift1-2 branch](../../tree/swift1-2).

 ## Solutions and Errata